-© 2007-2021 American Academy of Ophthalmology.
+© 2007-2022 American Academy of Ophthalmology.
 All Rights Reserved.

 Limited proprietary coding from Current Procedural Terminology (CPT®) is contained in the measure specifications.
-Users of this code set should obtain all necessary licenses.
-The Academy disclaims all liability for use or accuracy of the coding contained in these measure specifications.
+A license agreement must be entered prior to a third party's use of Current Procedural Terminology (CPT®) or other proprietary code set contained in the Measures.
+Any other use of CPT or other coding by the third party is strictly prohibited.
+The Academy and its members disclaims all liability for use or accuracy of the coding contained in these measure specifications.

-CPT® contained in the Measure specifications is copyright 2004-2020 American Medical Association.
-All Rights Reserved
+CPT® contained in the Measure specifications is copyright 2004-2022 American Medical Association.
+All Rights Reserved.

-2021 Clinical Quality Measure Flow for Quality ID #303: Cataracts: Improvement in Patient's Visual Function within 90 Days Following Cataract Surgery
+2023 Clinical Quality Measure Flow for Quality ID #303: Cataracts: Improvement in Patient's Visual Function within 90 Days Following Cataract Surgery